stijnmasschelein/honours_resources/README.md

 ## Further questions

-Schedule a meeting with [Stijn Masschelein](mailto:stijn.masschelein@uwa.edu.au) or [Rui Zhong](mailto:rui.zhong@uwa.edu.au)
+Schedule a meeting with [Frank Liu](mailto:frank.liu@uwa.edu.au).

 - Email for short questions or schedule meeting on another day.
-- Email me if there are any mistakes or dead links.
+- Email me, [Stijn Masschelein](mailto:stijn.masschelein@uwa.edu.au), if there are any mistakes or dead links.
 I will update as quickly as possible.